ubaldot/vim-conda-activate/README.md

 throughout the years.
 The plugin has been tested on **Conda 23.3.1**.

-This plugin set various environment variables such as `$CONDA_DEFAULT_ENV,
+Conda-Activate set various environment variables such as `$CONDA_DEFAULT_ENV,
 $CONDA_PREFIX` and `$PATH`, set the internal `sys.path` and set the `pythonthreehome` and `pythonthreedll` options.